HTTP-RPC/Kilo/README.md

 templateEncoder.write(map, System.out);
 ```

 Injected values are automatically escaped for HTML and XML documents.
-For other document types, a custom modifier (discussed below) can be used.
+For JSON and CSV documents, values are automatically encoded.

 ### Custom Modifiers
 Custom modifiers can be associated with a template encoder instance via the `bind()` method: